 This Compensation Discussion and Analysis ("CD&A") provides information regarding our executive compensation philosophy, the elements of our executive compensation program and the factors that were considered in making compensation decisions for our NEOs.
-The following executive officers were our NEOs for fiscal 2016:
+The following executive officers were our NEOs for fiscal 2017:

-- Louis Hernandez, Jr., Chairman and Chief Executive Officer; - Brian E. Agle, Senior Vice President and Chief Financial Officer; - · Jeff Rosica, President; - Jason A. Duva, General Counsel, Senior Vice President of Strategic Initiatives, and Corporate Secretary; - Dana Ruzicka, Vice President and Chief Product Officer; - Ilan Sidi, Vice President of Human Resources, Former Interim Chief Financial Officer; and - John W. Frederick, Former Executive Vice President, Chief Financial Officer and Chief Administrative Officer.
+- Louis Hernandez, Jr., Chairman and Chief Executive Officer; - Brian E. Agle, Senior Vice President and Chief Financial Officer; - Jeff Rosica, President; - Jason A. Duva, General Counsel, Senior Vice President of Strategic Initiatives and Corporate Secretary; - Dana Ruzicka, Vice President and Chief Product Officer.